Cody Data and Analytics

 Metric: Retention

-• Definition: The number of Cody users who were active 1 and 7 days after installing Cody, respectively.
+• Definition: The number of Cody users who were active (based on our product user definition 1 and 7 days after installing Cody, respectively.

 • Why this metric: As we continue to ship improvements to Cody, retention will be key to understanding how much value users are getting from the Cody.